 With every organizing project, I always aim to increase the visibility and accessibility of a storage space.
 In this Before & After, few simple changes have made my client’s time in the kitchen a much more enjoyable one.

 The before photos actually don’t look too disorganized.
-However for a client who enjoys baking, reaching for her baking supplies stored in the green container (a great Lego Duplo box repurposed), was a big inconvenience.
-Getting the right bottle of vitamin from the bottom left shelf was difficult to do without knocking over the other bottles.
+However, for a client who enjoys baking, her baking supplies stored in the green container (a great Lego Duplo box repurposed), was a big inconvenience.
+Another problem of getting the vitamins from the bottom left shelf was difficult to do without knocking over the other bottles.
 And overall she felt her cabinets needed a clearer division for what each section holds.

 BEFORE: Kitchen Cabinets

-We started by emptying out the cabinets and doing our joy check.
+As with all KonMari decluttering, we started by emptying out the cabinets and doing our joy check.
 I tried out my zero-waste decluttering with the KonMari method this time.
 Any food items that are expired, gone bad, or you no longer enjoy the taste, are first thanked then properly recycled or added to the compost.
-(For example, expired can foods are opened and dumped into the compost bin and the can is rinsed out and recycled.)
-The importance in thanking the food that we dispose is to recognize the waste, and start to be more conscious when shopping for food items.
+(For example, expired canned foods are opened and dumped into the compost bin and the can is rinsed out and recycled.)
+The importance of thanking the item before we dispose of is so that we can start to appreciate the food we buy, and to be more conscious when we shop.

 Simple Joy Tip:

 When clearing out the kitchen, use your nose to determine if a food or ingredient sparks joy for you, does it smell fresh or inspire you to cook with it?

 The biggest enemy in a messy kitchen cabinet is the plastic packaging the food comes in.
 The irregular shapes are difficult to stand on their own, so they often end up piling up.
 The various labels on the bags also create a lot of visual clutter, making it hard to find what you need.